pulumi/pulumi-packet/README.md

 # Packet provider

+**PLEASE NOTE:** *The pulumi-packet provider has been renamed to pulumi-equinix-metal.
+The existing pulumi-packet provider will no longer have any new updates published to it*

 The Packet resource provider for Pulumi lets you use [Packet](https://www.packet.com/) resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).